 Admission to the program is highly competitive.
 In addition to completing all of the prerequisites, successful applicants typically have the following profile:

-We typically receive 250 to 350 applications.
-Currently, we accept 32 students into the program.
+We receive anywhere from 140 to 280 complete applications each intake.
+We accept 32 or 40 students into the program.
 Historically, we have invited 80-100 students to participate in the second stage of the selection process.
 Acceptance into the program is based on the ranked score achieved during the selection process.
-Some applicants who are not among the top 32 will be placed on a waitlist for the current intake in the event that a seat becomes available.
+Some applicants who are not among the top 32 or 40 will be placed on a waitlist for the current intake in the event that a seat becomes available.
 The waitlist is cleared once the program intake is full and the first program term has commenced; unsuccessful applicants must re-apply to be considered for next year.Top

 You should only apply when you have fully met all the academic requirements.
 If you apply without having completed all minimum entrance requirements, your application will be marked incomplete by Admissions.
 Incomplete applications do not go forward into the competitive selection process.Top